 - Sunken fontanels (soft spots on a baby’s head)

 There are many reasons why your baby could be dehydrated, and they are as follows:

 1. Diarrhoea and Vomiting

-A stomach virus like gastroenteritis could cause your baby to lose fluids through diarrhoea and vomiting.
-Diarrhoea doesn’t allow your baby to retain any fluid in her bowels and the liquids that dehydrate the baby quickly cannot be kept down.
+A stomach virus, like gastroenteritis, could cause your baby to lose fluids through diarrhoea and vomiting.
+Diarrhoea doesn’t allow your baby to retain any fluid in her bowels, and the liquids that dehydrate the baby quickly cannot be kept down.

 3. Reduced Intake of Milk and Other Fluids

 If your baby has a sore throat or if she is teething, she may refuse to breastfeed.
 Even a stuffy nose could keep her from taking in liquids, and this could lead to dehydration.

 4. Excessive Body Heat